Re-election (Football League): Fourth Division

 The Fourth Division was established in 1958 out of the bottom clubs of the two groups of the Third Division.
 The bottom four of the Fourth Division had to face re-election on an annual basis.

 In this era, 32 clubs had to face the re-election process in 28 seasons.
 Of those, five failed to gain re-election: Gateshead (1960), Bradford (Park Avenue) (1970), Barrow (1972), Workington (1977) and Southport (1978).
 Elected in their stead were Peterborough United, Cambridge United, Hereford United, Wimbledon and Wigan Athletic.
-Geographically, all newly elected clubs were located further south than the club they replaced, a shift away from the more remote parts of northern England to the south.
+Geographically, all newly elected clubs were located further south than the club they replaced, a shift away from northern England to the south.

 Of those, Gateshead was the first to lose its league place, after only two seasons in the Fourth Division.
-The club had joined the Football League in 1930 and faced a successful re-election campaign in 1937.
+The club had joined the Football League in 1930 and fought a successful re-election campaign in 1937.
 The club was convinced it would be re-elected, especially with Southport making their third consecutive re-election bid.
-In the end, on 28 May 1960, Gateshead only achieved 18 votes, with Southport the next lowest at 29.
-Gateshead lost their league place to Peterborough United who made their 21st attempt at entry into the Football League.
+However, on 28 May 1960, Gateshead only achieved 18 votes, with Southport the next lowest at 29.
+Gateshead lost their league place to Peterborough United, who were making their 21st attempt to gain entry to the Football League.

 Gateshead was followed ten years later by former First Division side Bradford Park Avenue.
 The club had been a league member since 1908 and had faced re-election five times before, being successful in 1956, 1958, 1967, 1968 and 1969.
 Faced with the process for the fourth year running in 1970, the club received only 17 votes and dropped out of the league while Cambridge United was voted in with 31.
 Unsuccessful, Wigan Athletic even achieved a higher vote then Bradford Park Avenue, reaching 18.